-Chart 3 presents the effects on output of an increase in taxes of 1 percentage point of GDP and onestandard-deviation confidence bands11 for the benchmark tax shock measure.
-The response of GDP is negative and builds up steadily, attaining -1.3 percent after one year, and -2.7 percent after three years.
+Figure 3 presents the effects on output of an increase in taxes of 1 percentage point of GDP and one-standard-deviation confidence bands14 for the benchmark tax shock measure.
+The response of GDP is negative and builds up steadily, attaining -1.3 percent after 1 year, and -2.7 percent after 3 years.
 In the subsequent period it strengthens a bit further, to around -3.0 percent, and remains thereafter at this level, being thus highly persistent.
 This effect on output is statistically significant, although the confidence bands are wide.
 These findings indicate that legislated tax increases (decreases) have a powerful recessive (expansionary) impact on economic activity.
-The high persistence of the output response suggests a possible role of incentives and other factors on the supply side in the transmission of tax policy to economic activity.
-However, the uncertainty surrounding the estimates for longer horizons does not allow clear conclusions in this respect.
+Excluding from the shock series the few tax changes that have a countercyclical motivation, the output response remains virtually the same.
+Therefore in the remainder of the paper the full set of legislated changes is considered.
+Furthermore, if the lag length of the shock measure is increased to 8 in equation (1), the trajectory of output deviates only slightly from that presented in Figure 3, decreasing by 1.2 percent 1 year out and 2.9 percent 3 years out.